What does the exam cover?

 Critical Reasoning questions measure your ability to make arguments, evaluate arguments, and formulate or evaluate a plan of action.
 Critical Reasoning questions are based on a short reading passage, usually fewer than 100 words.
 Typically, the short text comes with a question that asks you which of the five answer options strengthens or weakens an argument, tells why the argument is flawed, or strongly supports or damages the argument.
 You will not need specialized knowledge of the subject matter to answer the questions.

 The Data Insights section measures candidates’ ability to analyze and interpret data and apply it to real-world business scenarios.
-With the GMAT™ Focus Edition’s updated test design, Data Insights leverages Integrated Reasoning and Data Sufficiency question types to measure a newly calibrated digital and data literacy dimension—one of the most relevant and in-demand skills in business today.
+It also measures digital and data literacy—one of the most relevant and in-demand skills in business today.

 It is composed of 20 questions that ask you to assess how multiple sources and types of information – including graphic, numeric, and verbal – relate to one another and can be leveraged to make informed decisions.
 Questions may require math, data analysis, verbal reasoning, or all three.
 You can use an on-screen calculator while working on this section.